VISITORS'

 HOFNER MODEL 500/5 BASS GUITAR

-Developed from the Hofner mid-range 6 string archtop Model 457 but with
+Developed from the Hofner mid-range 6 string archtop Model 4550 with its 17"

 Guitar" guise, was made famous by Stu Sutcliffe in the Beatles'